Department of Theatre Arts & Dance

 Playwriting: Applicants must submit with the application a play or plays they have written (ideally 2 different plays), each at least 10 pages long, along with playbills from any performances the plays have had.

 Dramaturgy: applicants should present as many of the following as they have:

 - a completed dramaturgical casebook (a notebook including research and if possible program notes) from a classroom project or production.

 - A critical paper or papers (ideally 2 different papers), each at least 3 pages long, on a topic related to drama (or, if not about drama, on a subject in the humanities or social sciences) that you have written for a class.

 - Program notes you have written for a show, if available.

-A brief interview with faculty follows the formal audition/portfolio presentation for all applicants
+A brief interview with faculty may follow the formal audition/portfolio presentation for incoming students

 The Person Scholarship opportunity is intended primarily to support promising students pursuing degrees in performance and theatre design.
 However, at the discretion of the Faculty, a Person Scholarship application from a gifted student in other areas of study within the theatre may be accepted.
 If accepted, in lieu of an audition applicants will be required to present an appropriate portfolio of scholarship, or otherwise demonstrate exceptional aptitude within the applicant’s chosen discipline, as determined by the Faculty.
 Normally, this type of scholarship opportunity is reserved for continuing students, and is not intended for incoming freshmen and transfer students.

 The Department will acknowledge receipt of applications by phone.
-At that, time applicants will be given an audition time, directions to the campus and audition location.
+At that, time incoming students who are applying will be given an audition time, directions to the campus and audition location.